Bitcoin-Basic/digital-finance-CPA/README.md

 ---

-## Module 5: Risk Management, Governance, and Regulation
+## Lesson 5: Risk Management, Governance, and Regulation

 ### Lessons:
 - **Risk Management**: Importance of identifying, analyzing, and mitigating risks in digital finance operations.